Location: 12725 Buchanan Trail East, Waynesboro, PA 17268

 Click here for the 2014 Recycle Center Rates.

-We DO NOT Recycle the following items - (there will be a charge to accept these items):
+We DO NOT Recycle the following items:

 Lamps, Fluorescent Lighting, Incandescent, Halogen, Mercury Vapor or HIDS